Recording & Replay

 // Final save

-const finalLog = registry.stopRecording();Tips
+const finalLog = recorder.stopRecording();Tips

 When to start recording

-Start recording at the beginning of a "saveable" state — typically when the game begins or when entering a new level.
+Start recording at the beginning of a "saveable" state, typically when the game begins or when entering a new level.
 Everything before startRecording() is lost.

 Recording overhead